top of page

 • Blisters, ulcers, or open sores

-• Purple spots that don’t fade when pressed (non-blanching rash)
+• Purple spots that do not fade when pressed

-If you're unsure whether your child’s rash is HFMD, our doctors can examine and confirm it clinically.
-We also offer rapid swabs for selected infections if needed.
+If you’re unsure whether your child’s rash could be HFMD, our doctors can examine and confirm it clinically.

 A Real Parent’s Story: Red Dots After Preschool

-“My daughter came home from preschool with little red bumps on her legs and arms.
+“My daughter came home from preschool with red bumps on her arms and legs.
 I was convinced it was HFMD again.
-But she had no fever, no mouth ulcers, and was still playing happily.

-We saw Dr Daniel at Oaklife, who said it was a mild post-viral rash — very common and nothing serious.
-He gave us moisturiser and tips to keep her cool.
-The rash cleared within a few days.”
+Dr Daniel at Oaklife reassured us it was a mild post-viral rash, very common and not serious.
+With moisturiser and keeping her cool, the rash cleared in a few days.”

 How to Care for Mild Rashes at Home

-• Keep your child cool in loose, breathable cotton clothing
+• Keep your child cool in loose cotton clothing

 • Avoid hot baths and perfumed products

-Avoid applying leftover creams or antibiotics unless prescribed — some may worsen the rash.
+Avoid using leftover medicated creams unless prescribed, as some treatments may worsen the rash.

-At Oaklife Family Clinic, we support parents through every stage of childhood health — including those mystery rashes.
+At Oaklife Family Clinic, we support parents through every stage of childhood health, including rashes that cause uncertainty.

 Worried about your child’s rash?